Heroes and Knaves of the Kuwait Crisis

 No quislings.
 When Saddam Husayn set up a "Free Provisional Kuwaiti Government" immediately after invading Kuwait, he needed Kuwaitis to make the structure legitimate.
 None turned up; neither threats nor bribery induced even a single prominent Kuwaiti to commit treason.
 As a result, Saddam had to rely on Iraqis to staff the provisional government.
 Just a few Kuwaiti quislings in Saddam's pay would have made an enormous difference, enabling him credibly to present his invasion as an episode in an intra-Kuwaiti squabble.
 The moral argument against Saddam would have been undercut and with it the outside world's outrage.

 Resistance.
 Before the Iraqi invasion, Kuwaitis numbered among the most pampered and self-indulgent people in the world.
 But when catastrophe struck, most of them responded with a seriousness of purpose that verged on the heroic.
 Although outgunned by heavily-armed Iraqi troops, Kuwaiti youths organized a resistance force that remained active throughout the occupation.
-The importance of this effort becomes clear when one considers the alternative: passivity by Kuwaitis would have signaled an indifference that would have made it hard for President Bush and other leaders to argue for the shedding of foreign blood on their behalf.
+The importance of this effort becomes clear when one considers the alternative: passivity by Kuwaitis would have signaled an indifference that would have made it hard for President [George H. W.] Bush and other leaders to argue for the shedding of foreign blood on their behalf.

 Help for trapped Westerners.
 American hostages caught inside Kuwait for four months (until December 1990) unanimously testified to the bravery of Kuwaitis who concealed Westerners, provided them with food and water, and smuggled them to freedom.
-One former American captive Pat Arly noted with surprise that sybaritic young men accustomed to "driving around in their Corvettes and fancy cars, hustling and picking up girls, were today picking up the garbage, getting food for people trapped in their homes, hiding people, encouraging us."
+One former American captive, Pat Arly, noted with surprise that sybaritic young men accustomed to "driving around in their Corvettes and fancy cars, hustling and picking up girls, were today picking up the garbage, getting food for people trapped in their homes, hiding people, encouraging us."
 Another American hostage summed up the general mood: "the Kuwaitis were wonderful."
 Had Kuwaitis turned Westerners in, 600,000 troops could not have been sent to liberate Kuwait.

 Political solidarity.
-No matter how serious their differences with the government of Emir Jabir al-Sabah, dissident and loyalist Kuwaitis alike submerged their arguments and rallied behind the emir during the occupation.
+No matter how serious their differences with the government of Emir Jabir al-Sabah, loyalist and dissident Kuwaitis alike submerged their arguments and rallied behind the emir during the occupation.
 Of course, that the government kept so many citizens on its payroll had some role in prompting this solidarity, but no matter what its resources, a repressive "feudal monarchy" could not have drawn on nearly unanimous support.
 Had Kuwaitis exploited the crisis to try to shunt aside the Sabah family, non-Kuwaitis would more likely have come to terms with the Iraqi occupation.

 In brief, Kuwaitis acted in a model fashion; they deserve a generous share of credit for the happy ending to their nightmare.